skyformat99/ubjsc/README.md

     If you like, use original sources from http://argtable.sourceforge.net/.
     Don't ask me how to do it.

-Other compilers (like clang) should work, but I did not test'em.
+Other compilers (like clang) should work, but I did not test them.

 #### Optional: Python

-Optionaly if you want to generate Python wheel, you need [Python >=3.4](https://python.org).
+Optionally if you want to generate Python wheel, you need [Python >=3.4](https://python.org).

 ### Building GNU+Autotools